heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 ## Constraints

-- The CLI must be written in Java, using the Java IO API and Java 17
+- The CLI must be written in Java, using the Java IO API for Java 17
 - The CLI must be built using Maven

 ## Remarks

+Remember the KISS principle: Keep It Simple, Silly!
+Sometimes it is better to use a simple solution than a complex one.

+If your solution is too complex, we might penalize you.

 You can use any dependency you want in your Maven project.
 You must however explain why and how you use it in your README.